• Skip to primary navigation

 • Neither has private hospital cover.

-• Previously, as Julie’s income was above $90,000 she was liable to pay $1,000 of Medicare Levy Surcharge on her tax return.
+• Previously, because Julie’s income was above $101,000 she had to pay $1,100 of Medicare Levy Surcharge on her tax return.

 Many people think they can just “skip” adding their spouse to their tax return.
-This is a big no-no and the ATO has very sophisticated data matching techniques to work out when a spouse is missing on a tax return.
+This is a big mistake, as the ATO uses data matching techniques to detect when a spouse is missing from someone’s tax return.

-If you don’t fill out your spouse details, the ATO could amend your tax return and even issue financial penalties for incorrect lodgements.
+If you don’t fill out your spouse’s details, the ATO could amend your tax return and even issue financial penalties for incorrect lodgements.

-It’s therefore important to ensure you and your partner are aware of the tax obligations that come with being in a relationship.
+It’s important to ensure you‘re both aware of the tax obligations that come with being in a relationship, fortunately in Australia it’s rather simple.
+You just have to answer a few extra questions on your tax return.

-If you’re not sure whether you need to include your partner on your tax return, just ask!
-Our expert team of accountants can quickly determine your obligations and help ensure you get your return right.
+If you’re not sure whether you need to include your partner on your tax return, just ask Etax!
+Our team of expert accountants can quickly determine your obligations and help ensure your tax return is right.

 Finish your tax return in minutes with Etax